Embarrassingly Parallel Inference for Gaussian Processes: Embarrassingly parallel inference with importance sampled mixture of experts

 The overall computational cost of the IS-MOE, using $J$ importance-weighted samples and $K$ blocks, is therefore $O(JN^3/K^2)$.
 In Table~\ref{table:complexity}, we compare this with the overall computational cost of the full GP, sparse approximations (FITC, DTC and SVI), the Bayesian treed GP (BTGP), and the robust Bayesian committee machine (RBCM).
 While the $O(JN^3/K^2)$ cost is $O(J)$ higher than sparse methods and local methods based on a fixed partition such as RBCM, we note that the $J$ samples can be performed and weighted in parallel---meaning the time taken is comparable if we are willing to sacrifice computational resources.\footnote{In general, a sparse model with $M$ inducing points obtains comparable accuracy to a local method with $N/K$ local GPs, and has equivalent computational complexity.} In this procedure, the only communication between processors occurs at the end of the prediction step when we normalize the weights, $ w_j $, and obtain the importance averaged predictions, $ \bar{f}^{\ast} $.
 This is vital in any distributed computation algorithm due to the high overhead cost of inter-processor communication.
 We can also make use of the independence of the $K$ partitions to parallelize further, using $JK$ threads each taking $O(N^3/K^3)$.
 As shown in Table~\ref{table:complexity}, this leads to an equivalent wall-time cost comparable with the distributed RBCM.
 As we will see in Section~\ref{sec:results}, the extra computational cost required to ensure a full posterior predictive distribution yields improved performance over methods that are based on a fixed partition.

+However, importance sampling has inherent issues that can hinder practical performance for inference and prediction.
+First, importance samplers have a tendency to produce weights where one proposal completely dominates the rest of the proposals and obtains an importance probability of nearly one.
+To this end, we could smooth out the importance weights with a Pareto distributed smoother in order to obtain more stable estimates from our importance sampler \citep{Vehtari:Gelman:Gabry:2015}.
+Additionally, choosing a good proposal distribution is critical to the performance of the importance sampler but it is not obvious how to select the best distribution. \cite{Kahn:Marshall:1953} show that the optimal distribution which minimizes the estimator variance is $ |g(f)|p(f)$ for the expectation $ \mu = \int g(f)p(f)/q(f) \; df $ though practically speaking we may not be able to easily sample from this distribution or calculate importance weights.